 The Mongolian Girls & Culture

 Mongolian girls are a rare breed.
-Some of the tallest, biggest women in Asia – you’ll see some stunners in Ulaanbaatar.
+Some of the tallest, biggest women in Asia – you’ll see some stunners in Ulaanbaatar, for example.

 Many of the attractive, educated girls in Mongolia will be relatively liberal and interested in you as a Western guy.
 Use this to your advantage.
 Just remember to take Mongolian culture into account before you take your trip.

 Mongolia is one of the few Asia countries that a little extra precaution can go a long way.
-Because of this, we recommend you use online dating.
+Because of this, I recommend you use online dating.